On groups with $S^2$ Bowditch boundary: Duality for groups with Bowditch boundary

 \begin{corollary} Let $(G, \mathcal{P})$ be a torsion-free relatively hyperbolic pair with Bowditch boundary $\pa_B(G, \mathcal{P})\simeq S^2$.
 Then $(G, \mathcal{P})$ is a $\PD(3)$ pair. \end{corollary}

 The converse is also true.

 \begin{theorem} Let $(G, \mathcal{P})$ be a relatively hyperbolic pair.
 If $(G, \mathcal{P})$ is a $\PD(3)$ pair, then $\pa_B(G, \mathcal{P})\simeq S^2$. \end{theorem}

 {\it Remark.} As a motivating example of Corollary \ref{cor:duality}, suppose $G$ is the fundamental group of a hyperbolic 3-manifold $M$ with $k$ cusps and $\ell$ totally geodesic boundary components.
 Then $(G, \mathcal{P})$ is a relatively hyperbolic, where $\mathcal{P}$ consists of conjugates of the boundary and cusp subgroups $\lbrace P_1,\ld,P_{k+\ell} \rbrace$.
 On the one hand, $(G,\ca P)$ is a PD(3) pair because $M$ is a $K(G,1)$ and manifolds satisfy Poincar\'e duality.
 (Alternatively, remove neighborhoods of the cusps and take the double.)
 On the other hand, Corollary \ref{cor:duality} gives a geometric-group-theoretic proof since $\pa_B(G,\ca P)\simeq S^2$ (see e.g.\ \cite{ruane,tran}).
+A different, homological proof of Corollary \ref{cor:sphere} and Theorem \ref{th:converse} is given in Manning-Wang \cite[Corollary 4.3]{manning-wang}.

 {\it Relation to the Wall and Cannon conjectures.} The Wall conjecture \cite{wall_problems} posits (in dimension 3) that any $\PD(3)$ group is the fundamental group of a closed aspherical 3-manifold.
 Similarly, one would conjecture that if $(G,\ca P)$ is a $\PD(3)$ pair, then $G$ is the fundamental group of an aspherical 3-manifold with boundary, where $\ca P$ is the collection of conjugacy classes of the boundary subgroups.